Jiawei-Wang/Jiawei-Wang.github.io/README.md

 ## readme for COMP 120:

-1. I successfully implemented all the paragraphs and images, however I tried to implement some desired effects using css and failed, so the homepage is plain and dull.
+1. I successfully implemented all the paragraphs and images, however I tried to implement some desired effects using css and failed, so the homepage is plain and dull (for now).
-2. I did all the work by myself, however I read some templates before making my own.
+2. I did all the work by myself, however I read some templates and learned some tricks with tags before making my own.
-3. Most of those templates used JS to implement interactive elements which are unnecessary and too complicated for me at this moment so I only used several basic elements in CSS.
+3. Most of those templates used JS to implement interactive elements which are unnecessary and too complicated for me at this moment so I only used some basic elements in CSS.
 4. I spent about 5 hours making this page.
 5. Completion date: 06-02-2020